 - Improves tissue healing; and

-- Provides significant neurological improvements.
+- Provides neurological improvements.

 Research Article: Effects of Hyperbaric Oxygen Therapy on Lyme Disease

 Case Study: Hyperbaric Oxygen Therapy Addresses Systemic Infections

 A man in his thirties presented to the clinic with severe vertigo and motion sickness.
 He was also experiencing numbness, disorientation and decreased memory.
 These symptoms started two and a half years ago following an illness that the patient described as a bad stomach flu.
 After seeing a number of specialists the patient was left undiagnosed.
 His blood work and MRIs were reported as being normal.
 The Nardella Clinic in Calgary tested for Lyme Disease.
 The testing was performed by a specialized US laboratory where the diagnostic evaluation is different than the traditional tests performed in Canada.
 This is due to an impaired immune response in people who are suffering with chronic diseases.
 The patient does not remember being bit by a tick and did not develop a Bulls-eye rash.
 However, this is consistent with typical experience.
 The patient’s test was positive for the bacteria Borellia Burgdoferi, the bacteria that causes Lyme Disease.
 As a result, further testing was completed to check for a variety of co-infections.
 These co-infection tests check for other infections that are carried by ticks.
 Specific immunological tests that monitor how natural killer cells are responding to the infection were also performed.
 These tests help monitor the patient’s progress through treatment and act as a guide to the impact the infection is having on the immune system.
 Critical components of this patient’s naturopathic treatment program included:

 - Antibiotic therapy (prescribed by his MD);